 The Senate food program consists of 11 food service, catering and vending operations located throughout the U.S. Senate Office Buildings and the U.S. Capitol Building.
-All Senate Restaurants facilities are managed by the Architect of the Capitol under commercial food service contracts.
+All Senate Restaurants facilities are managed by the Architect of the Capitol (AOC) under commercial food service contracts.
 The food service for the U.S. Senate is provided by two food service contractors, Restaurant Associates and KSC, Inc.

 - American Grill — Dirksen/Hart Connecting Corridor, SDG-21